-Vevo unveils new social feature, Watch Party, alongside a new app
+Music video service Vevo aims for more traction with Watch Party, a Turntable-like chatroom

 The company today is majority owned by Sony and UMG, who each have 40 percent stakes, with other smaller shareholders including Google and the Abu Dhabi Media Company (and possibly Warner Music, which finally signed a deal with Vevo in August 2016, but without disclosing the terms).

 But that mix could change.
 Last August (just weeks after the Warner deal was announced), the FT reported that Vevo was raising between $300 million and $500 million from Goldman Sachs for international expansion.
-We’ve heard nothing about that raise in the last eight months, but there were people from Goldman Sachs’ late-stage investment team hanging around SXSW this week, and perhaps this is still in play (we’re asking around).
+We’ve heard nothing about that raise in the last eight months, but there were people from Goldman Sachs’ late-stage investment team hanging around SXSW this week, and perhaps this is still in play.
+We’re asking around.

 In the meantime, there are also murmurs that down the line Vevo could be looking to work more closely with other companies beyond Google.
-One report from January in Music Business Worldwide hinted that a partnership with Facebook could soon be on the cards.
+One report from January in Music Business Worldwide hinted that a partnership with Facebook — which has been working hard to grow its own video business as a route to more engagement and more premium advertising — could soon be on the cards.

 0